Zackariyaafzal/Zackariyaafzal/README.md

 - 👋 Hi, I’m @Zackariyaafzal
-- 👀 I’m interested in ...
+- 👀 I’m interested in
+- playing maro cart
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning year4
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on mario cart

-- 📫 How to reach me ...
+- 📫 How to reach me my Gmail witch is za zackariyaafzal@gmail.com

 <!---
 Zackariyaafzal/Zackariyaafzal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.